tylerwalters/maggie-gallery/notes.md

 Things it needs:

 * a view layer with data binding
-* an ajax micro-library to connect to the API
+* an AJAX micro-library to connect to the API
-* a service function to connect to the API and manage data using the ajax library in a preconfigured way
+* a service function to connect to the API and manage data using the AJAX library in a preconfigured way
 * custom filters to filter the images and videos
 * potentially, a router if the routes will be handled on the frontend